 Rangoon, the Cathedral, the Japanese

-Of the Europeans:
+Of the Europeans he writes:

 12,000 Europeans, mostly British, completed the quota of foreigners in the country.
 These were in Government service or industry and trade.
 The latter class had a large share in overseas trade, shipping and organised industry.
 They contributed much to the life and wealth of the country, but naturally were under control of boards at home, whose chief interests were profits.